Regaining Your Appetite With IBS: Step-By-Step Action Plan.

 Step #2: Evaluate yourself for coexisting conditions causing anorexia.

-As I discussed in part one of this series, loss of appetite with IBS may not be a result of IBS.
+As I discussed in part one of this series, loss of appetite with IBS may not result from IBS.

-Lost appetite may be a result of co-existing diseases or conditions that commonly cause anorexia.
+Lost appetite may result from co-existing diseases or conditions that commonly cause anorexia.

 The associated condition may be: